ahtn/xusb-boot/README.md

 ## SRAM wiping

 At power up the bootloader fills SRAM with the value `0xCC`.
-This is to done to prevent newly loaded firmware from extracting the contents of SRAM of the old firmware which might have contained sensitive data like encryption keys.
+This is done to prevent newly loaded firmware from extracting SRAM data from the previously loaded firmware.
+It can also serve as a debugging aid.

-It can also aid in debugging.
+The only values that will not be filled with `0xCC` is the 4 bytes at `BOOTLOADER_FLAG_ADDRESS` which are used to pass data to and from the bootloader when the device is reset.
+The data at this location is still cleared before the application code is run, just not necessarily to the value 0xCC.

 ## Access SPM instructions from code running in the application section